 Afterward, a care plan is created based upon the child’s test results.
 A physical therapist will then set goals for a child’s progress, and work with the child to meet those benchmarks.
 This typically means the therapist and his or her assistants manipulate a child’s body while completing stretches, strength exercises or games with specific movements or purpose.

 Often therapy includes instructions for exercises, stretches, posturing and balance to be performed while outside the therapy sessions; at home, school or work.

 Where Does Physical Therapy Take Place?

 Physical therapy takes place in several settings, including outpatient medical offices or clinics, inpatient rehabilitation centers, specialized physical therapy centers, skilled nursing centers, hospitals, special education classrooms, and in the home.

-The number of physical therapy settings is dependent on several factors; the most important of these is prescribed treatment of the child.
+The number of physical therapy sessions is dependent on several factors; the most important of these is prescribed treatment of the child.
 Additional considerations include what adaptive equipment is used in treatment, as well as the abilities of a caregiver to provide additional therapy at home.
 Insurance coverage can also dictate how often a child attends therapy in a clinical setting.

 In many cases, a physical therapist will prescribe exercises to be completed at home.
 The physical therapist or an assistant will train the individual with cerebral palsy, the parent or caregiver, and the primary caregivers on how to properly perform exercises at home.

 Physical Therapy Providers

 Physical therapy is performed by licensed, accredited physical therapists, or physiotherapists.
 These professionals are often assisted by physical therapy assistants.
 Some practicing physical therapists have doctorate degrees.
 Some have a master’s degree in physical therapy or kinesiology.

 The coursework a potential physical therapist must complete is extensive and includes: